Lai Choi San: Historicity

-The primary source on Lai Choi San is the report I Sailed with Pirates (1931) by Aleko Lilius.
+The primary source on Lai Choi San is the report I sailed with Chinese pirates (1931) by Aleko Lilius.
 Although Lilius's account of Lai Choi San is not a wholly unlikely tale, Lilius is considered a journalist of dubious repute.
 He self-described himself as being from various different countries and was arrested on fraud charges in both the Philippines and Singapore.
-I Sailed with Pirates includes photographs of women on ships, but there is no evidence beyond Lilius's word that the subjects of the photographs were pirates.
+I sailed with Chinese pirates includes photographs of women on ships, but there is no evidence beyond Lilius's word that the subjects of the photographs were pirates.

 There is another source that mentions Lai Choi San, at least indicating that she was a real figure; a report by a war journalist during the Sino-Japanese War that mentions the sinking of a pirate fleet and that its captain, Lai Choi San, had chosen to go down with her ships.
-This account is however not without controversy either; according to Ulrike Klausmann in the book Women Pirates and the Politics of the Jolly Roger (2017), some other sources indicate that Lai Choi San was captured and sentenced to life in prison by the international coast guard in 1939.
+This account is, however, not without controversy either; according to Ulrike Klausmann in the book Women Pirates and the Politics of the Jolly Roger (2017), some other sources indicate that Lai Choi San was captured and sentenced to life in prison by the international coast guard in 1939.